Safest Teeth Whiteners

 In this article

 Clear braces are a fixed orthodontic treatment for teeth misalignment.
-They’re sometimes referred to as ceramic braces and are an aesthetic alternative to metal braces.
+They’re sometimes called ceramic braces.
+They’re an esthetic alternative to metal braces.

 Clear braces work in much the same way as traditional metal braces.

-Brackets are attached to your teeth with special glue or orthodontic bands.
+Brackets or orthodontic bands are attached to your teeth with a special glue.
 They hold the archwires in place while they gradually move your teeth.

 Treatment with clear braces usually takes between 18 to 24 months.
-Similar to regular braces, dentist and/or orthodontist appointments occur every 4 to 6 weeks to check treatment progress.
+Similar to regular braces, follow up appointments with a dentist and/or orthodontist occur every 4 to 6 weeks to check treatment progress.

 The metal brackets and wires on clear braces are colored to match your teeth.
 Any rubber bands or elastic components are see-through or white.
 This makes them a lot less noticeable than traditional metal braces.

-Clear braces can fix a variety of problems that may be too difficult for clear aligners.
+Clear braces can fix problems that may be too difficult to treat with clear aligners.

 Clear braces can also address complex cases, such as when there’s both crowded teeth and an underbite.

-Aside from Invisalign, there is also a variety of at-home clear aligners to choose from.
+Aside from Invisalign, there are also various at-home clear aligners to choose from.

 Here’s how some of them compare: